 Finding a Place for Your Smoke Detectors

 If you don’t have a setup, you’ll first need to mark off areas for your smoke detectors.
-Detectors are generally mounted on ceilings or at the top of walls.
+Generally, detectors should be mounted on the ceiling or near the top of a wall.
 Use the cut-in box of the smoke detector as a guide; mark off an area and use a drywall saw to cut around it.